AcademeForge/AcademeForge-Notes/README.md

             "who is eligible for ast": "✅ Any student from Class 1 to 10 can appear for AST.", "how much is the registration fee for ast": "💰 AST registration fees are **₹70 for regular** and **₹100 for late registration**."
         };
-            "about us": "AcademeForge is an educational platform founded by Devraj Kumar and co-founded by Aadi & Mandeep.", "hello": "Hello!
-How can I assist you today?", "hi": "Hi there!
-Need help?",
-            "bye": "Goodbye!
-Happy studying!"
-        };

-        var response = responses[input] || "I'm not sure about that.
-Try asking about 'Notes', 'Timetable', 'AST', or 'Extra Study Material'.";
+        var response = responses[input] || "❓ I'm not sure about that.
+Try asking about 'Notes', 'Timetable', 'AST', or 'Scholarships'.";

         chatbox.innerHTML += `<p><strong>You:</strong> ${input}</p>`;
         chatbox.innerHTML += `<p><strong>Bot:</strong> ${response}</p>`;